apache/sedona/docs/tutorial/rdd.md

 circleRDD.spatialPartitioning(GridType.KDBTREE)
 objectRddB.spatialPartitioning(circleRDD.getPartitioner)

-val considerBoundaryIntersection = false // Only return gemeotries fully covered by each query window in queryWindowRDD val usingIndex = false
+val spatialPredicate = SpatialPredicate.COVERED_BY // Only return gemeotries fully covered by each query window in queryWindowRDD val usingIndex = false

-val result = JoinQuery.DistanceJoinQueryFlat(objectRddB, circleRDD, usingIndex, considerBoundaryIntersection)
+val result = JoinQuery.DistanceJoinQueryFlat(objectRddB, circleRDD, usingIndex, spatialPredicate)
 ```

+Distance join can only accept `COVERED_BY` and `INTERSECTS` as spatial predicates.
 The rest part of the join query is same as the spatial join query.

 The details of spatial partitioning in join query is [here](#use-spatial-partitioning).